 Transportation expenses, often the most substantial aspect of logistics costs, include costs related to shipping via air, rail, road, or sea.
 Transportation is often the most considerable direct cost within logistics.
 This includes fuel, maintenance, freight rates, and driver compensation.

 For example, efficient route planning can optimize these costs, whereas an ad hoc or poorly planned route can escalate expenses unnecessarily.
-Additionally, depending on your model, these costs would include coordinators, brokers, etc.
+Additionally, depending on your model, these costs would include coordinators, brokers, etc. The total costs associated with transportation can vary depending on distance, shipment size, and service level.

 Warehousing costs, typically a direct expense, concern the physical space to store inventory and the logistics of managing that space.
-These costs involve warehouse management systems that keep track of inventory levels, the labor required for picking and packing orders, and the utilities necessary to maintain an optimal environment, such as climate control to preserve product integrity.
+These costs involve that keep track of inventory levels, the labor required for picking and packing orders, and the utilities necessary to maintain an optimal environment, such as climate control to preserve product integrity.

 A real-life scenario might involve a retailer paying for additional climate-controlled space to accommodate a seasonal surplus of perishable goods, which increases handling charges due to the high turnover of products.
+The total cost of warehousing can vary depending on storage conditions and inventory requirements.

 Inventory carrying costs reflect the broader economic implications of stock management—where the direct costs include the purchase price of the goods.
 In contrast, indirect costs may be losing value over time or insurance.